 Gender: MaleAllergy Scale: 2 - Might WorkActivity Level: ActiveShedding: Will Not Shed Expected Size: 20-25 lbs.

-We are selling one male and one female out of this litter.
-They are eligible for registration with ACA.
-Mom and dad are both pure bred Mini Schnauzers and both are registered with ACA.
-Mom weighs 22# and dad weighs 28#.
+There four in this litter, we are selling one male.
+This litter will come with an application for registration with ACA.
+Mom and dad are both pure bred Westies and both are registered with ACA.
+Mom is all white and she weighs 15#.
+Dad is all white and he weighs 16#.
 We will be selling this litter as pet quality and companion only, although they are registered we do not guarantee breeding or show potential.

 About This Breed: